updatecli/website/content/en/blog/2025/10/golang.md

 - **`ignore`**: Exclude certain modules or replace directives from updates.

-  _Example_: Ignore modules for example that do not publish release.
+  _Example_: Ignore modules that do not publish release.

 - **`only`**: Restrict updates to a defined set of modules.